 Chicory (Cichorium intybus) is an herbaceous biennial that is not native to the United States but has made itself at home.
-The plant can be found growing wild in many areas of the U.S. and is used both for its leaves and its roots.
-Chicory herb plants are easy to grow in the garden as a cool season crop.
+The plant can be found growing wild in many areas of the U.S. and is used for its leaves and roots.
+Chicory herb plants are easy to grow in the garden as a cool-season crop.
 Seeds and transplants are the primary means of growing Chicory.

 Growing Conditions and General Care

 Seeds can be started indoors five to six weeks before they are moved outdoors.
 In warm climates, sowing outdoors or transplanting occurs from September through March.
 Planting Chicory in colder climates should be done three to four weeks before the danger of frost has passed.